Salt Lake City Juvenile Criminal Defense Lawyer

 - The right to be counseled and represented by a defense attorney.

-What Happens When a Juvenile is Charged with a Felony in Utah?
+What Happens When a Juvenile is Charged with a Felony in Salt Lake City?

 Most juvenile cases involve relatively minor offenses, such as underage drinking.
 However, young people are sometimes accused of committing very serious crimes, including violent felonies.
 Some examples of felony offenses in Utah include: